mdjkenna/GraphStateMachine/README.md

 Advantages of this approach include:

-- **Validation**: - The absence of an edge in the graph implicitly prevents invalid transitions
+- **Validation**: The absence of an edge in the graph implicitly prevents invalid transitions

-- **Declarative State Modeling**: - Avoid complex procedural constructs which are difficult and time-consuming to verify
+- **Declarative State Modeling**: The Kotlin DSL style builder helps you to avoid convoluted procedural constructs which can become difficult to maintain

-- **Visualization and Communication**: - An inherently visual graph based model simplifies understanding and communicating state machine behaviour
+- **Visualization and Communication**: Generate dot language representations your state machines to communicate and verify possible state transitions

-- **Flexibility**: - There are myriad ways of using the state machines in this library with the flexible nature of this approach and available feature combinations
+- **Flexibility**: Combine the available features in this library to enable myriad ways of structuring state machines and tailoring their behaviour

-- **Focus**: - An implementation focused on doing one thing well without third party dependencies (except for coroutines), avoiding the addition of transitive dependencies to your project
+- **Focus**: An implementation focused on doing one thing well without third party dependencies (except for coroutines), avoiding the addition of transitive dependencies to your project

 Features and highlights:
 - Configurable movement through the graph model